Testing Leggett's Inequality Using Aharonov-Casher Effect

 \section{Abstract}

-The Aharonov-Casher effect possesses dynamical quantum nonlocal property similar to the Aharonov-Bohm effect.
-We propose an experiment to test Leggett's inequality using the Aharonov-Casher effect.
-In our scheme, four entangled particles emitted from two sources manifest a two-qubit-typed correlation that may result in the violation of the Leggett inequality.
-The experimental scheme is fault tolerant to local inaccuracies due to the topological nature of the Aharonov-Casher phase, and bridges a potential connection between dynamical quantum nonlocality and correlational quantum nonlocality.
+\textbf{Bell's inequality is established based on local realism.
+The violation of Bell's inequality by quantum mechanics implies either locality or realism or both are untenable.
+Leggett's inequality is derived based on nonlocal realism.
+The violation of Leggett's inequality implies that quantum mechanics is neither local realistic nor nonlocal realistic.
+The incompatibility of nonlocal realism and quantum mechanics has been currently confirmed by photon experiments.
+In our work, we propose to test Leggett's inequality using the Aharonov-Casher effect.
+In our scheme, four entangled particles emitted from two sources manifest a two-qubit-typed correlation that may result in the violation of the Leggett inequality, while satisfying the no-signaling condition for spacelike separation.
+Our scheme is tolerant to some local inaccuracies due to the topological nature of the Aharonov-Casher phase.
+The experimental implementation of our scheme can be possibly realized by a calcium atomic polarization interferometer experiment.}

-\emph{Introduction.}---The importance of the Aharonov-Bohm (AB) effect~\cite{ABeffect} is not extravagant.
-After the proposal in 1959, the potentials $\Phi$ and ${\cal A}$, which are merely a convenient mathematical tool for calculating electromagnetic fields of force, have assumed primary physical role over the electromagnetic fields ${\vec E}$ and ${\vec B}$, and are essential ingredients that cannot be readily eliminated from the Schr{\" o}dinger equation.
-During the last fifty years since its discovery, the AB effect has had a significant impact on the development of physics.
-Hence not surprisingly, the AB effect was chosen by the \emph{New Scientist} magazine as one of the ``seven wonders of quantum world" \cite{newsci}.
-In spite of this, recently in a notable paper Popecsu \cite{DQNL2010} stressed that ``Its arguably deepest implication, however, has been virtually ignored", namely, the deepest implication of the AB effect is that quantum dynamics is inherently nonlocal.